-What is data visualization: The practical guide for SME business owners
+Data visualization: The practical guide for SME businesses

 As a small or medium-sized business owner, hearing the words “data visualization” will usually push you back.
 But to your surprise, small businesses are also generating massive amounts of data.